sib-swiss/kgsteward/example/first_steps_fuseki/README.md

 brew install fuseki
 ```

-3. Launch the fuseki server with the configuration file supplied for this example:
+then launch the fuseki server with the configuration file supplied for this example:

 ```
 cd $KGSTEWARD_ROOT_DIR/example/first_steps_fuseki
 fuseki-server --localhost --port 3030 --config=config-fuseki-tdb2.ttl
 ```
 The fuseki web interface becomes available at [http://localhost:3030](http://localhost:3030)

 The file `config-fuseki-tdb2.ttl` contains the configuration of a repository named "BEATLES_DEMO".